 It’s declared a National Heritage Site in the Netherlands and makes for an excellent contrast of old with the backdrop of modern, iconic buildings in the background.

 See Related: Best Places to Get Married in Europe

 Coming from Amsterdam?
 Take a Free Tour of Rotterdam with I Amsterdam City Card!

 The I Amsterdam City Card is your ticket to an unforgettable visit to Rotterdam!
-This card gives you free entrance to over 100 museums, as well as free public transport and discounts on food, drinks, and more.
+This card gives you free entrance to over 100 museums, free public transport, and discounts on food, drinks, and more.

-On the tour itself, you’ll get a headset so that you can listen to an audio guide in five different languages (English, French, German, Spanish and Dutch).
+On tour, you’ll get a headset to listen to an audio guide in five languages (English, French, German, Spanish, and Dutch).

-The tour lasts 60 minutes and is available every day from 9 am until 5 pm from April through October; from November through March it runs from 10 am until 4 pm.
+The tour lasts 60 minutes and is available daily from 9 am until 5 pm from April through October; from November through March, it runs from 10 am until 4 pm.

 Rotterdam is a city that has something to offer everyone.
 From the historic canals and winding streets to the modern architecture of its neighborhoods and buildings, there’s always something new to discover.

 Whether it’s shopping at one of its many indoor markets, enjoying a meal at one of its restaurants or bars (or both!), exploring its museums or art galleries—or even just taking in some fresh air on one of its many rooftop gardens—there are plenty of ways for you to spend time here!